About Can-Do Musos

 Board of Directors

-Andrew Hewitt - has earned the title of "Australia's most inspirational drummer" from his drumming peers both locally and overseas through the tireless work he has done to prove that anything is possible.
+Andrew Hewitt from Sydney, Australia - has earned the title of "Australia's most inspirational drummer" from his drumming peers both locally and overseas through the tireless work he has done to prove that anything is possible.

 David Segal - started drumming in 1983, trying to play the opening beat for U2's Sunday Bloody Sunday.